 Even though we tend to think of outdoor recreation as a primarily summer activity, now is great time to get outside with the ones you love.

-So, if you’re looking for a holiday gift to give, consider a little time spent adventuring together in the great outdoors.
+So, enjoy a little time adventuring together in the great outdoors.
 Everyone will have a great time, make some memories, and nothing is better than a winter hike and some old-fashioned hot cocoa!